RemonAwad-Dev/Hospital-Management-System/README.md

-# Hospital Management System 🏥
+# 🏥 Hospital Management System (Python Project)
-Python project for hospital management (NTI Training Final Project).

 ## 📌 Overview
-This project is a simple **Hospital Management System** built with Python.
+This project is a **Hospital Management System** built with Python.
-It simulates the basic functionalities of managing patients, doctors, and treatments in a hospital environment.
+It simulates the core functionalities of managing patients, doctors, nurses, pharmacy, appointments, billing, and emergencies in a hospital environment.
+The main goal of the project is to practice **problem solving, and scalability**.

 ---

-## ⚙️ Features
+## ✨ Features

+### 🔹 Patients Management
-- Add and manage patient records.
+- Add / View / Update / Delete patient records.
-- Add and manage doctor records.
-- Assign patients to doctors.
+- Search for patients by ID.
-- Display all stored data in a user-friendly way.
+- Manage waiting list & emergency cases.

 ---

+### 🔹 Doctors Management
+- Add / View / Update / Delete doctor records.
+- Check doctors’ availability.

+---

+### 🔹 Nurses Management
+- Add / Update / Delete nurses.
+- Manage specialties, shifts, and working hours.

+---

+### 🔹 Pharmacy Management
+- Add / View / Update / Delete medicines.
+- Manage prices & expiry dates.

+---

+### 🔹 Appointments & Billing
+- Book appointments for patients with doctors.
+- Create and view bills.

+---

+### 🔹 Emergency Department
+- Add critical cases directly to the waiting list.
+- Manage removal of patients from waiting list.

+---

-## 🛠️ Technologies Used
+## 🛠️ Technical Highlights
-- **Python 3**
+- Code is divided into **functions** → making it **scalable** and easy to extend.
+- Added **Input Validation** to handle errors and invalid inputs.
+- Interactive **console menus** for better user experience.

 ---